 Sloths are very slow animals and are well-known for their slowness.

 In trees, their average movement speed is 13 feet (4 meters) per minute.
-However, they can move at the higher speed of 15 feet (4.5 meter) per minute in case of danger or to stay away from predators.
+However, they can move at a higher speed of 15 feet (4.5 meters) per minute in case of danger or stay away from predators.

-On the ground, they move at the higher speed of 9.8 feet (3 meters) per minute.
+On the ground, they move at a higher speed of 9.8 feet (3 meters) per minute.